 Cuisine • Most meals are typical Indian food, much of which is vegetarian.
 Curries and other traditional Indian selections are usually accompanied by bread such as naan, poori, or chapati, and by rice.
 Students drink bottled water as a health precaution.

 Currency • Indian currency is the Rupee (INR).
 We visit a bank to convert a small amount of money to Rupees at the beginning of the program in New Delhi.
 There is also access to ATM machines in New Delhi and in a neighboring town to our host village.

 Voltage • Students have access to electricity in India, though periodic service interruptions are frequent.
-Electric current is 230V.
+The electric current is 230V.
 A variety of electrical plugs are found throughout India, so an all-around adapter plug set is recommended.
 A voltage convertor may be required for some electronic devices.

-Visa • India requires a tourist visa for entry.
-Visas can be obtained through Travisa Outsourcing Service.
+Visa • India requires a tourist visa for entry for U.S. citizens.
+Visas can be obtained through BLS International.
 Putney provides guidelines on obtaining a visa.
 Non U.S. citizens must check local visa requirements.

 How To Apply

 STEP 2: HOLD A SPACE IN THE PROGRAM.

 You can hold a space in a program by completing the Online Application Form, submitting a signed Agreement Form, and providing the $700 Application Deposit by Mastercard, Visa, or Discover Card through our secure online system or by sending a check to our office.
 Our admissions staff is also available to take credit card information over the phone.
 We will hold a space in a program for a reasonable time, pending completion of the full application process.
 See Step 3.

 After March 15, we will hold a space temporarily as above, but we must receive full payment by check or wire transfer within three days to continue to hold a space in the program.

 STEP 3: COMPLETE THE APPLICATION PROCESS.